- Main Menu

 - Diversity in Our Clinical Training

-The Memory and Cognition Lab (MEMlab) uses cognitive behavioral and neuroimaging (fMRI) techniques to investigate the nature of human cognition and memory.
-Topics of interest include: (a) A component processes analysis of memory and cognition (e.g., What are the basic “processing units” of cognition and memory?
+The topics and questions about cognition and memory of interest include: (a) A component processes analysis of memory and cognition (e.g., What are the basic “processing units” of cognition and memory?
 How are these component processes organized into subsystems and combined within and across subsystems?
 How are they instantiated in brain activity? (b) Reality/source monitoring (e.g., How are individual features of experience bound together to create complex memories?
 How are the phenomenal representations of perception and thought (memories, imaginations, dreams, fantasies) alike and how are they different?
 How are they discriminated, and why are they sometimes confused?
 More generally, what is the relation between our attributions about the sources of memories, knowledge, and beliefs, and their actual origins? (c) The relation between emotion and cognition (e.g., How does emotion influence attention and memory and vice/versa?
 What is the role of emotion in memory distortions? (d) The “self” in cognition (Who is doing the perceiving and reflecting?
 How is the self represented, extended and reflected upon?
-How do we go about differentiating the self as the experiencer, the originator [agent], and a target [feature] of memories? (e) Changes in cognition associated with aging (Research into the questions above has provided frameworks and hypotheses for investigating changes in cognition associated with aging, and studying such changes can, in turn, challenge and refine our understanding of cognition and memory.
+How do we go about differentiating the self as the experiencer, the originator [agent], and a target [feature] of memories? (e) Changes in cognition associated with aging.